 7 Household Items That Should Never Be Flushed Down the Toilet

-Toilets are a typical fixture in the home that we are using every day.
-We tend to think of its utility for granted, but it’s essential to keep in mind that it’s not a trash can.
-There are certain items that shouldn’t be flushed down the drain since they can cause blockage within the drainage system or damage for sewer drains.
+Toilets are a typical fixture in our homes that we are using every day.
+There’s a tendency to accept the convenience of it for granted, but it’s important to remember that it’s not a trash can.
+There are some things that should not be flushed down the toilet because they can cause obstruction inside the sewer or damage in sewer lines.

 Key Takeaways